novelys/capistranovelys/README.md

 * remove `require "production_chain/capistrano";
 * add `require 'capistrano/novelys'` (loads the core recipes)
-* optionnally, add `require 'capistrano/novelys/stack'` (loads recipes that are in use in almost every project here)
 * load recipes you need, eg:  `load 'novelys/database'`
 * Make sure you don't have duplicates